-Section 87.
+Section 7.
 Actuarial Impact Statement.
-The actuarial impact statement required by Section 112.63(3), Florida Statutes, as a condition to any proposed change in retirement benefits, is attached as Exhibit 2.
+The actuarial impact statement required by Section 112.63(3), Florida Statutes, as a condition to any proposed change in retirement benefits, is attached as Revised Exhibit 2, labeled as "Revised Exhibit 2, Revised Actuarial Impact, May 12, 2015 - Floor".

-Section 98.
+Section 8.
 Interpretation.
-Any Ordinance or part of any Ordinance in conflict with the provisions hereof is repealed to the extent of the conflict.
-Should any part of this Ordinance be held invalid by a court of competent jurisdiction, the remainder of this Ordinance shall continue in full force and effect and it shall be presumed that this Ordinance was adopted without the invalid provision.
+Any ordinance or Charter provision or part of any ordinance or Charter provision in conflict with the provisions hereof is repealed to the extent of the conflict.
+Should any part of this Ordinance 2015-304-E be held invalid by a court of competent jurisdiction, the remainder of this Ordinance 2015-304-E shall continue in full force and effect and it shall be presumed that this Ordinance 2015-304-E was adopted without the invalid provision.

-Section 109.
+Section 9.
 Savings Clause.
-The Agreement as set forth in Fourth Revised Exhibit 1, labeled as "Fourth Revised Exhibit 1, Fourth Rev Agmt, December 9, 2014 Floor" (to be determined) herein replaces and supersedes all the terms of the existing Police and Fire Pension Plan except as otherwise amended.
-It is intended that there be no lapse either in time or effect between this plan and such superseded prior plans.
-Any Ordinance or part of any Ordinance in conflict with the provisions hereof is repealed to the extent of the conflict and should any part of this Ordinance or Agreement attached hereto as Fourth Revised Exhibit 1, labeled as "Fourth Revised Exhibit 1, Fourth Rev Agmt, December 9, 2014 Floor" (to be determined) be held invalid by a Court of competent jurisdiction, the remainder of this Ordinance and the Agreement shall continue in full force and effect and it shall be presumed that this Ordinance and the Agreement were adopted without the invalid provision.
-In particular, should the term of the attached Agreement be determined to be inconsistent with Section 447.309(5), Florida Statutes, and therefore invalid as applied to one or more provisions of the attached Agreement, then the term of those provisions of the attached Agreement shall be modified so that the term of those provisions shall not exceed the requirements of Section 447.309(5), Florida Statutes, or a term as adjudicated by a court of competent jurisdiction and all other provisions shall continue with such term as set forth in the Agreement.
-To the {00054865.DOC;1}{00054865.DOC;1}{00054865.DOC;1}{00054865.DOC;1}64 extent that anything contained herein may be inconsistent with state or federal law, such law will control.
+The Agreement as set forth in Revised Exhibit 1, labeled as "Revised Exhibit 1, Rev Agmt, June 9, 2015 - Floor", herein encompasses the entire agreement of the Parties and supersedes all previous understandings, practices, and arrangements, whether oral or written.
+Any ordinance or Charter provision or part of any ordinance or Charter provision in conflict with the provisions hereof is repealed to the extent of the conflict and should any part of this Ordinance 2015-304-E or Agreement attached hereto as Revised Exhibit 1, labeled as "Revised

+Exhibit 1, Rev Agmt, June 9, 2015 - Floor" be held invalid by a Court of competent jurisdiction, the remainder of this Ordinance 2015-304-E and the Agreement shall continue in full force and effect and it shall be presumed that this Ordinance 2015-304-E and the Agreement were adopted without the invalid provision.
+To the extent that anything contained herein may be inconsistent with state or federal law, such law will control.

-Section 11 10.
-Authorizing the Council Auditor's and General Counsel's Office to make "Technical Amendments" in consultation with Fund Counsel.
-The Council Auditors and the General Counsel's Offices, in consultation with Fund counsel, are authorized to take all necessary action in connection with this legislation, to execute the finalization and codification of the legislation to effectuate the purposes of this Ordinance as recommended by the Council Committees and enacted by Council, without further Council action, provided such changes and amendments are limited to "technical amendments" including updating division, and departmental name changes throughout the code, and do not change the fiscal impact or substantive provisions and, further provided, that all such amendments shall be subject to appropriate legal review and approval by the General Counsel and Fund counsel, or designee, and all other appropriate official action required by law.
+Section 10.
+Authorizing the Council Auditor's and General Counsel's Office to make "Technical Amendments".
+The Council Auditors and the General Counsel's Offices are authorized to take all necessary action in connection with this legislation, to execute the finalization and codification of the legislation to effectuate the purposes of this Ordinance as recommended by the Council Committees and enacted by Council, without further Council action, provided such changes and amendments are limited to "technical amendments" including updating division, and departmental name changes throughout the code, and do not change the fiscal impact or substantive provisions and, further provided, that all such amendments shall be subject to appropriate legal review and approval by the General Counsel, or designee, and all other appropriate official action required by law.

-Section 1211.
+Section 11.
 Sunset.
-Ordinance 2014-386-E shall sunset, be repealed, be null and void, and be of no further effect if the Police and Fire Pension Fund Board of Trustees does not approve and execute the Agreement (Fourth Revised Exhibit 1, labeled as "Fourth Revised Exhibit 1, Fourth Rev Agmt, December 9, 2014 Floor"), to be determined as approved by 2014-386-E, on or before January 15, 2015.
+Ordinance 2015-304-E shall sunset, be repealed, be null and void, and be of no further effect if the Police and Fire Pension Fund Board of Trustees does not approve and execute the Agreement (Revised Exhibit 1, labeled as "Revised Exhibit 1, Rev Agmt, June 9, 2015 - Floor", as approved by 2015-304-E, on or before June 30, 2015.